ENGLISH CLUB & Northern Eclecta

 For more information, please contact one of these people:

-Submissions for Northern Eclecta, Volume 7 are now officially open.
+Submissions for Northern Eclecta, Volume 10 will begin in spring semester 2016.
 NDSU students from all academic backgrounds are encouraged to contribute creative works.
 Past contributors range from communication, journalism and English majors to food science, accounting, mechanical engineering and veterinary technology majors.
 The section, “The Next Generation,” features the works of area secondary school students.
-New to the 2013 edition, submissions will be accepted from NDSU alumni.
+Submissions from NDSU alumni are welcome.

 Submitting is free and submissions can include up to 2 works of fiction, up to 2 works of nonfiction, up to 4 poems, up to six pieces of short fiction, up to 3 photographs, and up to 3 pieces of art per person.
 Pieces are selected during blind readings, meaning the author/artist is undisclosed and students included in the journal will receive a complimentary copy.